Submarine communications cable: Bandwidth problems

-Early cable designs failed to analyse these effects correctly.
+Early cable designers failed to analyse these effects correctly.
 Famously, E.O.W.
 Whitehouse had dismissed the problems and insisted that a transatlantic cable was feasible.
 When he subsequently became chief electrician of the Atlantic Telegraph Company, he became involved in a public dispute with William Thomson.
 Whitehouse believed that, with enough voltage, any cable could be driven.
 Thomson believed that his law of squares showed that retardation could not be overcome by a higher voltage.
 His recommendation was a larger cable.
 Because of the excessive voltages recommended by Whitehouse, Cyrus West Field's first transatlantic cable never worked reliably, and eventually short circuited to the ocean when Whitehouse increased the voltage beyond the cable design limit.

 Thomson designed a complex electric-field generator that minimized current by resonating the cable, and a sensitive light-beam mirror galvanometer for detecting the faint telegraph signals.
 Thomson became wealthy on the royalties of these, and several related inventions.
 Thomson was elevated to Lord Kelvin for his contributions in this area, chiefly an accurate mathematical model of the cable, which permitted design of the equipment for accurate telegraphy.
 The effects of atmospheric electricity and the geomagnetic field on submarine cables also motivated many of the early polar expeditions.

 Thomson had produced a mathematical analysis of propagation of electrical signals into telegraph cables based on their capacitance and resistance, but since long submarine cables operated at slow rates, he did not include the effects of inductance.
 By the 1890s, Oliver Heaviside had produced the modern general form of the telegrapher's equations, which included the effects of inductance and which were essential to extending the theory of transmission lines to the higher frequencies required for high-speed data and voice.

+World wars

+Even before WWI began, British planners considered cutting enemy submarine communications cables.
+During WWII the dominance of radio for long-distance communication meant that cable-cutting was not as important.